cerebrux/ubuntu-workstation-lts/README.md

 # Introduction

 [Ubuntu LTS](https://wiki.ubuntu.com/LTS) is used by hundreds of thousands of people in the business and government sectors (developers, IT, labs, manufacturing etc).
-Most of the time, IT managers and sysadmins will uninstall packages and customise the Desktop version of Ubuntu, to fit their need.
-This is because Ubuntu Desktop comes with tons of preinstalled stuff that are unnecesary for workstation wnvironments.
+Most of the time, IT managers and sysadmins will uninstall packages and customize the Desktop version of Ubuntu, to fit their need.
+This is because Ubuntu Desktop comes with tons of preinstalled stuff that are unnecessary for workstation environments.

 Personally I use this script to remove the packages mentioned below, to provide  a better and clean experinece on workstation environments.